mohamedkhairy23/One-to-one-and-group-chat-with-notifications-using-MERN-and-Socket.io/README.md

 - ChakraUI for styling.
 - NodeJS, and ExpressJS, and Mongo database for server side.
 - JSON Web Token for authentication and authorization.
+- Socket.io for real-time chat messages and notifications.

 Features:
 - Authentication (Register - login - logout).